-Atom is an immersive, easy-to-build experience you can create for your users.
+Atom is an immersive, easy-to-build Advanced Experience you can create for your users.
 Use this Showpad Experiences template to quickly translate your existing Showpad folder structure into a beautiful and flexible mind map.
 Atom lets you contextualize your offer in a branded and logical way.
 This is the simplest way to turn your Showpad folder structure into an impacting and more focused presentation.

 See how it works